oneforawe/config-repo/README.md

    then you may need to use the cert installation solution here:
    <https://stackoverflow.com/questions/35821245/github-server-certificate-verification-failed>

-2. Copy the git config file, as a dot-file, to the home directory and the local .config-repo, and edit to remove the user info (for the home directory) and to fill in the email address (for .config-repo).
+2. Copy the git config file as a dot-file to the home directory and the local .config-repo, and edit to remove the user info (for the home directory) and to fill in the email address (for .config-repo).
 If needed, add the git config to the local includes for .config-repo.